RennyDemmy/rpkg/README.md

 --source-install: installs a package using a download script (category/package, e.g. app-emulation/cemu), but the package is compiled on your machine instead of using a binary.

 # Great!
-Now I know how to use it, how can I make packages for ransack?
+Now I know how to use it, how can I make packages for rpkg?

 It's great that you've asked this question.
 You can make packages using the "template" file, which is an example file on how to make a package.
 It also shows a guideline to create a package.
 Or alternatively, you can use "example-flatpak" and "example-appimage" files to download packages that are using those package formats.